remnrem/luna-doc/docs/ref/artifacts.md

   in a given epoch that are a) above a certain absolute value (`max`), that are clipped (`clipped`) or flat (`flat`).

+<h3>Methods</h3>

+Epoch-level Hjorth parameters (activity, mobility, and complexity) are computed for each channel in each epoch to characterize signal amplitude, frequency content, and complexity.
+Outlier detection operates across three dimensions: within-channel across epochs (flagging epochs whose statistics deviate from the channel's own distribution), between-channel within each epoch (flagging channels that deviate from the cross-channel distribution for that epoch), and globally across all channel–epoch pairs.
+Each detection mode applies iterative z-score thresholding: in each iteration, channel–epoch pairs exceeding the threshold are removed from the reference distribution before the next iteration is applied, reducing the influence of gross outliers on the normative estimate.
+Additional amplitude-based criteria — clipping (samples at ADC extremes), flatness (near-constant samples), and absolute amplitude exceedance — can be incorporated independently.
+Flagged channel–epoch pairs are recorded in the CHEP mask but do not alter the underlying signal data.

 <h3>Parameters</h3>

 Core parameters: